How to Do an Internal Audit + Security Audit Checklist

 Internal security audits are about much more than ticking some boxes or performing housekeeping on your security practices.
 They’re about discovering areas where your company can save time, effort, and resources by improving efficiencies and closing gaps.
 Not to mention their importance in keeping your company and customer data secure.

-While internal security audits offer a lot of compelling benefits, actually conducting one is a complex task.
+While regular audits offer a lot of compelling benefits, actually conducting one is a complex task.

 Your organization’s security infrastructure likely has hundreds of moving parts, and you’ll need to examine how each one works individually and how they all work together as a whole to protect sensitive data.
 It’s a careful, methodical process — rush through it or gloss over an important detail, and you could be leaving vulnerabilities unchecked.